ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 :download:`reference_person_update_relationship_mapping.csv`

-This file is not exact, because there is not always sufficient information to uniquely determine a new relationship.
+This file is not exact:

+* There is not always sufficient information to uniquely determine a new relationship.
+We err toward the most likely scenario.
+* We assume that any children of people with current partners or spouses are also children of the partner or spouse, unless told otherwise.
-For some combinations, it relies on the parent tracking in step 1, and assumes that after step 1 has been applied, simulants will primarily not have children relationships in situations where other relationships are possible.
+* For some combinations, we rely on the parent tracking in step 1, and assume that after step 1 has been applied, simulants will primarily not have children relationships in situations where other relationships are possible.
+* We use Census' definition that a relative
+  "is someone related... by birth, marriage, or adoption" and that this is a transitive property (the relative of my relative is my relative).
+  Data quality note: these instructions are only available on the ACS website and as tooltips for those taking ACS online, so different ACS respondents may have substantially different interpretations of the relationship categories.

-Some notes on the assumptions made are included in the CSV.
+More notes on the assumptions and specifically where they were used are included in the CSV.

 **Verification and validation strategy**: to verify this approach, we can use an interactive simulation in a Jupyter Notebook to check that